Chain-of-Thought Predictive Control: Preliminaries

-\paragraph{Behavior Cloning} The most straightforward approach in IL is BC, which assumes access to pre-collected demos $D = \{(s_t, a_t)\}_{t=1}^N$ generated by expert policies and learns the optimal policy with direct supervision by minimizing the BC loss $\mathbb{E}_{(s,a)\sim D} [-\log \pi(a|s)]$ w.r.t. a mapping $\pi$.
-It requires the learned policy to generalize to states unseen in the demos since the distribution $P(\tau_{\pi})$ will be different from the demo one $P(\tau_D)$ at test time, a challenge known as distribution shift \cite{ross2010efficient}.
-Recently, several methods, particularly those based on Transformers, are proposed to relax the Markovian assumption.
-Instead of $\pi(a_t|s_t)$, the policy represents $\pi(a_t|s_{t-1},s_{t-2},...,s_{t-T})$ or $\pi(a_t|s_{t-1},a_{t-1},...,s_{t-T},a_{t-T})$, i.e., considers the history up to a context size $T$.
-This change was empirically shown to be advantageous (also justified in Sec. \ref{sec:illustrative_example}).
+\paragraph{Behavior Cloning} The most straightforward approach in Imitation Learning (IL) is Behavior Cloning (BC), which assumes access to pre-collected demos $D = \{(s(t), a(t))\}_{t=1}^N$ generated by expert policies and learns the optimal policy with direct supervision by minimizing the BC loss $\mathbb{E}_{(s,a)\sim D} [-\log \pi(a|s)]$.
+It requires the learned policy to generalize to states unseen in the demos since at test time $\tau_{\pi}$ goes beyond the distribution from the demos, a challenge known as distribution shift \cite{ross2010efficient}.
+Recently, several methods, particularly those based on Transformers, relax the Markovian assumption, i.e., the policy is represented as $\pi(a(t)|s(t),...,s(t-T+1))$ or $\pi(a(t)|s(t),a(t),...,s(t-T+1),a(t-T+1))$ by considering a context history of size $T$.
+This change was empirically shown to be advantageous.